Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 Current Events

-Another rich area to focus on in your lessons is current events.
+Another rich area to focus your lessons on is current events.
 This doesn’t mean you have to necessarily teach about what’s going on in English-speaking countries.
-You could also see how events in the students’ home country are being covered in the English-speaking media.
+You could also see how events in the students’ home countries are being covered in English language media.

 8. The New York Times